Travis Homer: Seattle Seahawks

 Homer was selected by the Seattle Seahawks in the sixth round (204th overall) of the 2019 NFL draft.
 His first career carry came on December 2, 2019, during Monday Night Football against the Minnesota Vikings, where he was snapped the ball on a fake punt and ran 29 yards for a first down.

 Homer made his first career start in Week 17 against the San Francisco 49ers after starting running backs Chris Carson and Rashaad Penny suffered season-ending injuries during the previous two games.
 During the game, Homer rushed 10 times for 62 yards and caught five passes for 30 yards in the 26–21 loss.
 Homer started Seattle's first playoff game against the Philadelphia Eagles, but was benched in favor of the newly resigned Marshawn Lynch in the Divisional Round matchup against the Green Bay Packers.

 Homer entered the 2020 season third on the running back depth chart.
 He was placed on injured reserve on December 19, 2020.

 In Week 8 of the 2021 season against the Jacksonville Jaguars, Homer recovered an onside kick with 1:49 left in the game and returned it 44 yards for a touchdown.
 The Seahawks would win 31–7.
 This was the first special teams touchdown for the Seahawks since the final week of the 2017 regular season.
 In Week 13, Homer scored a 73 yard touchdown on a fake punt against the San Francisco 49ers as the Seahawks would go on to win 30–23.
 He was named NFC Special Teams Player of the Week for his performance.

 On September 28, 2022, Homer was placed on injured reserve.
 He was activated on October 29.
 On January 7, 2023, Homer was placed back on injured reserve with an ankle injury.

 Chicago Bears

 On March 15, 2023, Homer signed a two-year contract with the Chicago Bears worth up to $4.5 million.
 He played in 16 games for the Bears primarily on special teams, and recorded no carries in six offensive snaps.

 Homer made 10 appearances for Chicago during the 2024 campaign, recording 23 rushing yards on six carries and 11 receiving yards on three receptions.

 On March 17, 2025, Homer re-signed with the Bears on a one-year, $2 million contract.

+Pittsburgh Steelers

+On March 24, 2026, Homer signed with the Pittsburgh Steelers on a one-year contract.
+He was released on August 30 and re-signed to the practice squad.
+On September 26, Homer was promoted to the active roster.